Radeu/Radeu-FSI-in-2D-Deformable-Channel-with-Oscillatory-Pressure-BC/README.md

 The filenames encode the simulation parameters.
 For example, FSIGm0pt5Wo1.py corresponds to an elastoviscous number of 0.5 and a Womersley number of 1.

 ## Generating Figures
-The provided FinalPlotting.m script contains all the necessary code to generate the desired figures.
+The provided FinalPlotting.m script in /src directory contains all the necessary code to generate the desired figures.
 To select a specific figure, uncomment the corresponding control_new option (lines 7–17) and comment out the others.
 Additionally, specify the required directories in the FolderList (line 5).
 Note: In the MATLAB script, Ux corresponds to Uz as presented in the paper.

 To execute the Python scripts, first activate the FEniCS Project environment, and then run the command: